Introduction

 Geologic History of the Region

-The North American continent has been through several tectonic events, which overprint one another.
-In this case, “overprinting” refers to how each of the separate tectonic events, overlapped, added to, changed in some way the original result of large scale geologic processes.
+The North American continent has been through several tectonic events, which overprinted one another.
+In this case, “overprinting” refers to how each of the separate tectonic events overlapped, added to, and changed in some way the original result of large-scale geologic processes.

 It is difficult to imagine the complexity of the overprinting, so I am attaching a link to a wonderfully written and illustrated publication, “Geologic History of Arkansas through Time and Space,” authored by M.J.
-Guccione, PhD, from the University of Arkansas, Fayetteville, AR.
-The NSF funded publication allows the novice to conceptualize the geologic overprinting through time and space.
+Guccione, Ph.D., from the University of Arkansas, Fayetteville, AR.
+The NSF-funded publication allows the novice to conceptualize geologic overprinting through time and space.

 Precambrian Basement Faults

-The faults which may or may not have generated the two significant quakes in OK are in the basement rocks and are shown on the maps included in the discussion below.
+The faults that may or may not have generated the two significant quakes in OK are in the basement rocks and are shown on the maps included in the discussion below.

 Oklahoma has had two significant quakes (over 5.0 magnitude) since 2011.
-The quake in 2011 was 5.6 and was located on a NE/SW trending, strike slip fault in the precambrian basement rocks.
+The earthquake in 2011 was 5.6 and located on a NE/SW trending strike-slip fault in the Precambrian basement rocks.
 The other occurred in September 2016 and was upgraded to a 5.8 magnitude.
-This quake was also located on a NE/SW trending, strike slip fault in the precambrian basement rocks.
+This quake was located on an NE/SW trending strike-slip fault in the Precambrian basement rocks.

-According to the USGS moment tensor solutions for both significant OK quakes, each fault plane associated with the quakes, exhibited strike slip motion and both quakes occurred on or near the pre-existing strike slip basement faults, highlighted in red below and shown in figure 2.9.
+According to the USGS moment tensor solutions for both significant OK quakes, each fault plane associated with the earthquakes exhibited strike-slip motion, and both quakes occurred on or near the pre-existing strike-slip basement faults, highlighted in red below and shown in Figure 2.9.
 2013, Domrois, S.L.

 Summary

 In my opinion, there is no conclusive evidence to support that the fracking process, in and of itself, has caused an increase in significant earthquakes in Oklahoma.
-We live on a dynamic planet, where the rocks beneath our feet are constantly making adjustments to compensate for global/tectonic, regional and local changing stress fields.
-There are many variables involved in the build up and release of stresses at the surface or in the subsurface.
-Some stresses are human induced, from climate change to mining of economic resources (groundwater, oil, gas…) and some are a natural result of internal and external processes of planet dynamics.
+We live on a dynamic planet, where the rocks beneath our feet constantly adjust to compensate for global/tectonic, regional, and local changing stress fields.
+Many variables are involved in the build-up and release of stresses at the surface or in the subsurface.
+Some stresses are human-induced, from climate change to mining economic resources (groundwater, oil, gas…), and some are a natural result of internal and external processes of planet dynamics.

-The fact that both of these significant quakes were not in the immediate vicinity of injection wells, but were in fact, on pre-existing basement faults, seems to support the hypothesis that these larger quakes (5.0 and greater) are the result of tectonic adjustments in the precambrian basement rocks.
-Whether or not the process of disposing of waste fluids in injection wells is contributing to the onset of these larger quakes, is not supported directly.
-There is room for argument that human overprinting is affecting local stress fields and in turn influencing the regional stress fields.
-There may be re-activation of existing faults, especially those near clusters of injection well sites.
+The fact that both of these significant quakes were not near injection wells, but were, in fact, on pre-existing basement faults, seems to support the hypothesis that these larger quakes (5.0 and greater) are the result of tectonic adjustments in the Precambrian basement rocks.
+Whether or not the process of disposing of waste fluids in injection wells is contributing to the onset of these larger quakes is not supported directly.
+There is room for argument that human overprinting is affecting local stress fields and, in turn, influencing the regional stress fields.
+Existing faults may be re-activated, especially near clusters of injection well sites.

 Geoscientists with greater access to specific subsurface data and computer modeling software will have to let us all know the answer to the question of fracking’s direct influence.
 From my limited perspective, there is not enough evidence to conclusively blame the process of fracking on the occurrence of significant seismic events.